Feature request #2906

 Hopefully I explained it well (this time).
 Thank you, Nikos

-#4 Updated by nikos - about 9 years ago
+#4 Updated by nikos - almost 10 years ago

 Replying to [comment:3 nikos]: